 - Promote interactions between decision makers and researchers.

 These seminars have focused on themes such as Food Systems and Diets in Ethiopia and Nutrition Sensitive Agriculture.

 Circulating nutrition-related research findings to a broader audience can be done through newsletters, E mail updates and websites.

-The European Union Delegation in Ethiopia circulates a weekly newsletter by E mail containing relevant nutrition-related articles.
-The newsletter is circulated to over 100 people involved in nutrition in Ethiopia as a means of broadening the nutrition knowledge base.
+The European Union Delegation in Ethiopia circulates a weekly e-newsletter containing relevant nutrition-related articles.
+The newsletter is circulated to over 100 nutrition partners in Ethiopia as a means of broadening the nutrition knowledge base.